1946 Indian provincial elections: Results

 The results for the North-West Frontier Province came through in March.
 Congress achieved a strong majority, largely due to the personality of Abdul Ghaffar Khan, enabling them to form a government without trouble.

 In Punjab, the concerted effort of the Muslim League led to its greatest success, winning 75 seats of the total Muslim seats and becoming the largest single party in the Assembly.
-The Unionist Party suffered heavy losses winning only 20 seats in total.
+The Unionist Party suffered heavy losses, winning only 20 seats in total.
 The Congress was the second-largest party, winning 43 seats, whilst the Sikh-centric Akali Dal came third with 22 seats.
-The INC, Akalis and Khizar Hayat Khan's Unionist Party kept the League out of government by forming the Punjab Coalition Party.
+The INC, Akalis, and Khizar Hayat Khan's Unionist Party kept the League out of government by forming the Punjab Coalition Party.
 This was controversial both among supporters of the INC, who previously had decried Khizar Khan as a reactionary, and with Jinnah, who denounced the 'Khizar-led Quisling ministry' as 'an insult to the determined will of the Mussulmans and a blot on the fair name of [the Punjab]'.

-In Assam, Congress won all of the general seats and most of those were reserved for special interest, thus forming the local government.
-The Muslim League won all of the Muslim seats.
+In Assam, Congress won all the general seats, and most of those were reserved for special interests, thus forming the local government.
+The Muslim League won all the Muslim seats.

-In the Muslim majority province of Sind, the Muslim League won the most seats.
-Congress however also achieved strong results, and initially hoped to form a coalition in government with four Muslims who had defected from the Muslim League.
+In the Muslim-majority province of Sind, the Muslim League won the most seats.
+Congress, however, also achieved strong results and initially hoped to form a coalition in government with four Muslims who had defected from the Muslim League.
 At the last minute, one of the four Muslim dissidents went over to the Muslim League, handing them a majority of one.
 Congress then lobbied three European members, who would swing the balance of power into their favour, but their overtures were rejected.
 The Governor of Sind, therefore, asked the Muslim League to form the local government.